TartanMalcolm/Dreamcatching/README.md

 ### Nouns

     - Dave.
 A human.
 Can only talk to Hal.
     - Hal.
 A personal AI to Dave, with access to the historic data on preferences, previous requests, context.
-Hal can only talk to Dave,  Orchestators and System.
+Hal can only talk to Dave,  Orchestrators and System.
     - System.
 Baked code that provides the substrate OS calls necessary to store data, run code and run Bots.
-    - Orchestators.
+    - Orchestrators.
 A bot that has access to helps, including Drones, to execute the intent.
     - Drones.
 AI's that are single function and highly confined, but which can be relied on to produce the right output given the right input.
     - Contribution.
 A record attached to each Help, of who or what allowed that Help to come into existence.
 Contribution includes references to previous Helps, external data, and Context.
     - Stuck.
 An NL description of something that has previously been required but wasn't available.